-- Early trauma and traumatic incidents.
-A child who has a deeply upsetting life experience and no reliable adult to help them through it is at risk for trauma.
-This is often the case when one or parent is struggling with alcoholism and addiction.
+- Early trauma and traumatic incidents – A child who has a deeply upsetting life experience and no reliable adult to help them through it is at risk for trauma.
+This is often the case when one parent is struggling with alcoholism and addiction.
 In addition to exposure to caregiver addiction, early trauma can include domestic abuse of all kinds and sexual abuse.
-It could also be loss, natural disaster, accidents and injuries at a young age.
+Trauma can also involve things like loss, natural disasters, accidents, and injuries at a young age.

-- Attachment trauma.
-Caregivers who are unable or unavailable to tend to an infant due to alcoholism, addiction or depression can have a lasting impact on the child.
+- Attachment trauma – Caregivers who are unable or unavailable to tend to an infant due to alcoholism, addiction, or depression can have a lasting impact on the child.
 Babies who do not get their needs met by caregivers can develop trauma related to attachment to caregivers.
-This can be carried into adolescence and adulthood, and lead them to unbalanced adult relationships.
+This can be carried into adolescence and adulthood and can lead them to unbalanced adult relationships.